List of Homeland characters: Tom Walker

-Played by Chris Chalk, Thomas Patrick Walker is a Marine who was in active duty along with Nicholas Brody when they were both captured by al-Qaeda forces.
-Walker, like Brody, becomes loyal to al-Qaeda after several years as a prisoner-of-war.
+Played by Chris Chalk, Tom Walker is a Marine who was in active duty along with Nicholas Brody when they were both captured by al-Qaeda forces.
+Brody was led to believe he beat Walker to death, but Walker was secretly turned into an al-Qaeda agent as well.
 Both men are dispatched to the United States with roles in an impending terrorist attack.
 Walker's cover is blown when he is identified by Aileen Morgan, triggering a national manhunt.
-Walker successfully carries out his part in the attack, assassinating Elizabeth Gaines and causing a mass evacuation into the State Department.
-Afterwards, Abu Nazir commands Brody to kill Walker, due to Walker's exposed identity.
+Walker successfully carries out his part in the attack, assassinating Elizabeth Gaines and causing a mass evacuation into the State Department, where Brody is to detonate a suicide vest to kill Vice President Walden and his national security team.
+Brody relents, and Walker confronts him with Nazir listening; Brody argues he can advance al-Qaeda's interests through his role as U.S. Congressman and close proximity to Walden; Nazir accepts his proposition and commands Brody to kill Walker, due to Walker's exposed identity.
+Brody complies.
+Walker's death is subsequently covered up as a CIA operation.

 Roya Hammad

 Played by Zuleikha Robinson, Roya Hammad is a television news reporter who secretly works for al-Qaeda, acting as an intermediary between Abu Nazir and Brody.
 She is eventually arrested, along with her cell, when Brody gives the CIA information regarding their planned attack on a soldiers' homecoming event.
+During her interrogation by Carrie, Roya boasts that al-Qaeda "does not run", making Carrie realize that Nazir is still hiding in the power plant where he kept Carrie captive.

+Joy Mendez

+Played by Valerie Cruz, Major Joy Mendez is a military intelligence officer who accompanies Carrie on her mission to Beirut to obtain key intelligence from the wife of a Hezbollah commander.
+She later serves as the head of the security detail protecting the Brody family in a safehouse after Abu Nazir threatens them.